In Association with Amazon.com

 Aarno Karimo (1886-1952) - surname until 1906 Hasselqvist

-Miehiä ja miehenalkuja, a collection of Karimo's autobiographical stories, came out in 1936.
-Both as a storyteller and illustrator Karimo was influenced by romantic patriotism.
-His political views were dominated by Greater Finland movement and the historically deep-rooted idea of the Soviet Union as an unreliable, unpredictable, and hostile neighbour.
-For Arne Somersalo, an influential member of the far-right People's Patriotic Movement (IKL) and editor of Ajan Suunta magazine, Karimo designed the cover of Lapuan tie (1930).
+Several of Karimo's books were illustrated by colour reproductions from his own paintings or drawings.
+For Arne Somersalo (1891-1941), an influential member of the far-right People's Patriotic Movement (IKL) and editor of Ajan Suunta magazine, Karimo designed the cover of Lapuan tie (1930).
 In this book Somersalo defended the fascist Lappo movement and its anti-democratic, violent activities.
+Karimo's Kumpujen yöstä was recommended reading for the IKL's youth organization, the Blue-Blacks.

 At the beginning of the Continuation War between Finland and the Soviet Union (1941-44), Karimo served at the Headquarters, where he put his artistic talents into creating medals of honors.
 Hostilities ended in September 1944.
-Following an order of the so-called Valvontakomissio (Controlling Commission led by the Soviets), "politically incorrect" books were removed from public libraries, among them some of Karimo's works.
+Following an order of the so-called Valvontakomissio (Controlling Commission led by the Soviets), "politically incorrect" books were removed from public libraries, includinf some of Karimo's works.
 Kumpujen yöstä was published again in 1953-54, but in an abridged edition, in which patriotic pathos was softened and many violent images were left out.

 Karimo's compelling and entertaining stories of Finnish history reached young and old readers.
-He was a friend of the painter and graphic artist Akseli Gallen-Kallela (1865-1931), and Sakari Pälsi (1882-1965), the archeologist, folklorist, and explorer, who wrote such highly popular juvenile novels as Ja sitten äitini antoi minulle tukkapöllyä (1931) and Fallesmannin Arvo ja minä (1932).
+He was an engaging and entertaining writer.
+Among his friends was Sakari Pälsi (1882-1965), an archeologist, folklorist, and explorer, who wrote such highly popular juvenile novels as Ja sitten äitini antoi minulle tukkapöllyä (1931) and Fallesmannin Arvo ja minä (1932).
 As an expert in ethnology Pälsi also helped Karimo especially in the first part of Kumpujen yöstä.
-Several of Karimo's books were illustrated by colour reproductions from his own paintings or drawings.

 A number of original paintings made for Kumpujen yöstä was sold in an exhibition at Galleria Strindberg in the 1930s to private collections.
 Karimo's paintings and drawings also ended up in the National Museum and War Museum.
 Aarno Karimo died in Helsinki, on March 13, 1952.